Skip a Step! - Cloned

 For other classes of license, IDs, and permits: License, ID, and Permit Types

-Medical Info on Driver’s License or Identification Card
+Medical Info on Driver's License or ID Card

 - Members of the armed services and veterans with Post Traumatic Stress Disorder (PTSD) may request the medical condition be placed on their license.
 A diagnosis from a Licensed Medical Doctor is required.